avilabiel/blackjack-cli/README.md

 ### Game flow

-1. All players place their bets
+1. Players place their bets
-2. Then, all players and the dealer receive 1 card face up
+2. Players and the dealer receive 1 card face up
-3. Right after, all players receive another card face up, but the dealer takes the second card face down
+3. Players receive another card face up, but the dealer takes the second card face down
-4. If the player has a blackjack and the dealer doesn't, dealer must pay 1.5x the given bet of this player
+4. If the player has a blackjack (21) and the dealer doesn't, the player wins

-WIP: stopping here because it's already late.
-Getting back later!
+5. If the player and dealer have a blackjack (21), it's a push
+6. If neither side has a blackjack, then each player plays out his hand, one at a time

+### Prizes

+- Push: Dealer and Player have the same score, no one gets a prize
+- Player win: Player has a closer hand to 21 or 21.
+Player gets bet amount + bet amount (1x)
+- Dealer win: Dealer has a closer hand to 21 or 21

+- Blackjack: Whenever the player starts with a blackjack (21) and the dealer doesn't have a blackjack, the player's prize is 1.5x

+### Splitting

+Whenever you have cards that worth the same value, the player can split them into two separate games.

-### Double
+### Doubling down

-It also supports more complex rules such as doubling-down and splitting.
+Whenever the two cards are distributed, the player can double their bet.
+The player will receive another card after doubling it.

+Some constraints:

+- Players that hit cannot double their bets
+- Players that doubled their bets cannot hit again, i.e. they will receive just one more card

 ## Next versions

 These are the improvements that we will implement in the next versions of this CLI game:

 1. Persist games and ranks by player names instead of just In memory
-2. Implement more
+2. Support different colors of cards
+3. Support Side Bets
+4. Support Perfect Pairs
+5. Support Insurance

 ## Hours spent